← Back to All Dogs

 • Broken Promises Rescue — foster-based, mixed sizes.
 Good complement to larger rescues for adopters looking for detailed foster placements.

-• Vancouver Island Pet Adoption Services (VPAS) — Vancouver Island-wide network with a steady rotation of mixed breed inventory from across the island.
+• Vancouver Island Pet Adoption Society (VPAS) — Vancouver Island-wide network with a steady rotation of mixed breed inventory from across the island.

 For the live current list across all Vancouver Island rescues, browse the dogs above.